Family Law Guide

 Judicial separation is a procedure usually used when the marriage has broken down but the petitioner has a religious objection to divorce.
 The primary purpose of obtaining a judicial separation order is to utilise the court's powers to grant remedies.
 Note, however, that the court does not have power to make pension sharing orders in proceedings for judicial separation.

 Either or both parties to a marriage may apply to the court for a judicial separation order.
 An application must be accompanied by a statement by the applicant or applicants that they seek to be judicially separated.
-The court dealing with the application under subsection must make a judicial separation order.
+The court dealing with the application must make a judicial separation order.

 1.4 Civil partnership dissolution and separation